 If you are also pumping, know that it should never be painful.
 Breast shields play an important role in comfortable, efficient pumping.
 If pumping does become painful, refer to MedelaBreastShields.com for breast shield sizing tips.
 We also offer our PersonalFit Flex™ breast shields, which adapt to your breast shape and help milk flow more easily, largely due to their soft rim and unique oval design with a 105-degree opening angle.

 Many moms experience nipple soreness at some point during their breastfeeding journey, but nursing your baby shouldn't hurt!
-Use these tips, and ask for advice from a lactation expert if you need it so you can continue providing your baby the amazing benefits of breast milk for as long as you choose.
+Use these tips and ask for advice from a lactation expert when needed so you can continue providing your baby the amazing benefits of breast milk for as long as you choose.